 Spencer Neville (Lieutenant Brandon Lane), Gary Heavin (Charlie Grey), India Eisley (Penny), AnnaLynne McCord (Sam), Dina Meyer (Kelly), Diane Ladd (Betty), Marshall Teague (Colonel Crane), Mike Norris (Harlan), Carey Scott (Roger), Johnny Cruz (Timmes), Daniel Ross Owens (Sergeant William Hamm), Chuck Huber (Kashoid), Greta Norris (Frankie), Alex Jones (Senator Reed)

 Mike Norris is the son of Chuck Norris.
 Mike has maintained a small acting career in sporadic bit parts since the 1980s.
 (He can be seen on screen here in a supporting part as an old timer living in a cabin who aids Spencer Neville during his journey).
 Mike made his debut as a director with the crime film The Rage Within (2001), followed by episodes of his father’s tv series Walker, Texas Ranger (1993-2001).
-Mike’s career took off after that as a director and writer of films for Christian audiences with the likes of Birdie & Bogey (2004), Maggie’s Passage (2009), I Am Gabriel (2012), Mission Air (2014) and The Crossroads of Hunter Wilde (2017), as well as a scripting a further Christian film Bells of Innocence (2003) that starred his father.
+Mike’s career took off after that as a director and writer of films for Christian audiences with the likes of Birdie & Bogey (2004), Maggie’s Passage (2009), I Am … Gabriel (2012) about an angelic visitation, Mission Air (2014) and the Biblical Apocalypse/survivalist drama The Crossroads of Hunter Wilde (2019), as well as a scripting a further Christian film Bells of Innocence (2003) that starred his father.

 Elsewhere, Diane Ladd’s grandmother is said to want to create her own militia, while her fifteen year-old granddaughter is a crack gunshot (as all the rest of the family apparently also are).
 The film opens on a montage of news clips, including ones of Obama and Joe Biden that have even been altered to suggest that they want to curtail civil liberties.